 Being in the San Francisco Bay area, I am close to all of the good meetups and events, so I attended more React meetups and started working from home to learn React from the ground up.
 I wanted to push myself to learn React as well as I knew Angular.
 I was amazed at how easy and approachable React was.
 I also understood within a short time that React was going through some growing pains and on the horizon would be some changes that would not only change the way React developers write their components, but these changes would be a major evolution in the framework.

-I wanted to start by learning the basics of React, from a test driven perspective, for this reason I started my learning of React with Test-driven Development Using React by Chris Minnick.
-Since I had the time, I thought it was super important to learn React from a test driven perspective or at least try.
-It was easy to follow this course along and afterwards I feel confident that I could implement unit and integration tests into most of my React code.
+I wanted to start by learning the basics of React, from a test-driven perspective, for this reason, I started my learning of React with Test-driven Development Using React by Chris Minnick.
+Since I had the time, I thought it was super important to learn React from a test-driven perspective or at least try.
+It was easy to follow this course along and afterward, I feel confident that I could implement unit and integration tests into most of my React code.
 I also think it’s important to be comfortable with whatever the default testing patterns are for each framework from the beginning.

 The two frameworks do differ from each other, but also from a UI perspective, they have a lot in common, most of the things Angular gave me as a UI engineer, React also allowed me to do, just differently.

 In Angular, if you have the CLI installed, Jasmine and Karma are used respectively for out of the box testing.
 In React our equal to the CLI is create-react-app and the easiest way I found to get started testing and what most people used was is Enzyme and Jest.
 So this course was helpful in explaining the installation and use of those tools in React.